nokyan/resources/README.md

 ## Installing

-The **offical** and **only supported** way of installing Resources is using Flatpak.
+The **official** and **only supported** way of installing Resources is using Flatpak.
 Simply use your graphical software manager like GNOME Software or Discover to install Resources from Flathub or type ``flatpak install flathub net.nokyan.Resources`` in your terminal.
 Please keep in mind that you need to have Flathub set up on your device.
 You can find out how to set up Flathub [here](https://flathub.org/setup).

 ### Fedora